anthgold/pizza/README.md

 # Project: Pizza Place

-#### _A website for a pizza company where a user can choose one or more individual toppings (cheese, pepperoni, artichoke, anchovy, etc) and a size to order a pizza and see the final cost, version 1.0, current as of 4.8.2016._
+#### _A website for a pizza company where a user can choose one or more individual toppings (cheese, pepperoni, artichoke, anchovy, etc) and a size to order a pizza and see the final cost, version 1.0, current as of 4.14.2016._

 #### By _**Anthony C. Gold**_

 ## Description

 This is the solo coding exercise from intro, week 4.
-It creates a website for a pizza company where a user can choose one or more individual toppings (cheese, pepperoni, artichoke, anchovy, etc) and a size to order a pizza and see the final cost.
+It creates a website for a pizza company where a user can choose one or more individual toppings (pepperoni, sausage, or mushrooms) and a size to order a pizza and see the final cost.

 Requirements: